amagioss/slv/WORKFLOW.md

 **Reading secrets from vault**
  - Service reads the secret from vault by specifying the secret name (foo) and the vault name (vault_abc)
- - SLV reads the environment secret key from cloud credential store (for service environemnts) or system keychain (for user machine) or simply from environment variable (SLV_SECRET_KEY)
+ - SLV reads the environment secret key from cloud credential store (for service environemnts) or system keychain (for user machine) or simply from environment variable (SLV_ENV_SECRET_KEY)
  - SLV reads the encrypted secret value (value of foo from the vaults file)
  - SLV attempts to unlock the vault with the secret key
  - If the given secret key has access to the vault, SLV decrypts and returns the secret